-Basic and diluted net loss per share attributed to common stockholders is calculated by dividing the net loss attributed to Fortress, less the Series A Preferred dividends and adjusted for subsidiary deemed dividends, by the weighted-average number of shares of Common Stock outstanding during the period, not including unvested restricted stock, and without consideration for Common Stock equivalents.
+Basic and diluted net loss per share attributed to common stockholders is calculated by dividing the net loss attributed to Fortress, less the Series A Preferred dividends and adjusted for subsidiary deemed dividends, by the weighted-average number of shares of Common Stock outstanding during the period, not including unvested restricted stock, and without consideration for other potentially dilutive securities.
 Diluted net loss per share is the same as the basic loss per share due to net losses in all periods.

-For the three months ended March 31, 2024, the effect on the net loss per share calculation from Series A Preferred dividends was \$2.0 million and partner company deemed dividends was \$0.3 million (see Note 13).
+For the three months ended March 31, 2025 and 2024, the effect on the net loss per share calculation from Series A Preferred dividends (paid and cumulated but undeclared) (see Note 13) was \$2.0 million and \$2.0 million, respectively, and partner company preferred and deemed dividends were \$0.1 million and \$0.4 million, respectively.